GEP-1713: ListenerSets - Standard Mechanism to Merge Multiple Gateways

 - Static infrastructure attachment (#3103)

-Use Cases & Motivation¶
+Use Cases & Motivation

-Knative generates on demand per-service certificates using HTTP-01 challenges.
+Knative generates on-demand per-service certificates using HTTP-01 challenges.

-in the cluster which means we have O(1000) distinct certificates.
+There can be O(1000) Knative Services in the cluster, which means we have O(1000) distinct certificates.

-resource with this many certificates is a contention point and inhibits horizontal scaling of our controllers.
+Thus updating a single Gateway resource with this many certificates is a contention point and inhibits horizontal scaling of our controllers.

 Istio Ambient, similarly, creates a listener per Kubernetes service.

-domains, but are currently limited by the maximum of 64 listeners
+More broadly, large-scale gateway users often expose O(1000) domains, but are currently limited by the maximum of 64 listeners.

-resources but does not define any specific requirements for how that should work.
+The spec currently has language to indicate implementations MAY merge Gateway resources but does not define any specific requirements for how that should work.

-Feature Details¶
+Feature Details

-as the name of the feature outlined in this GEP.
+We define ListenerSet as the name of the feature outlined in this GEP.

-resource that has the ability to attach a set of listeners to multiple parent Gateways
+This proposal introduces a new ListenerSet resource that has the ability to attach a set of listeners to a parent Gateway.

 type GatewaySpec struct {